BananeRapeuse/litera1n/README.md

 # Compatability

-- iPhone: iPhone 3GS --> iPhone X
+- iPhone: iPhone 4s --> iPhone X
 - iPad: iPad 2 --> iPad 7th gen
-- iPod Touch: iPod Touch 2nd gen --> iPod Touch 7th gen
+- iPod Touch: iPod Touch 5th gen --> iPod Touch 7th gen
 - AppleTV: AppleTV 3rd gen --> AppleTV 4k 1st gen

-# Exploits
-- steaks4uce: iPod Touch 2nd gen
-- limera1n: iPod Touch 3rd gen, iPhone 3GS, all A4 devices
-- SHAtter: All A4 devices
-- checkm8: All A5-A11 devices

-## steaks4uce
-A heap overflow exists in the iPod touch (2nd generation) (both old and new bootroms) DFU Mode when sending a USB control message of request type 0xA1, request 0x1.
-This exploit is also referred to as the steaks4uce (steak sauce) exploit.

-## limera1n
-The limera1n exploit is the bootrom and iBoot exploit used to run unsigned code (and thereby jailbreak) the iPod touch (3rd generation), the iPhone 3GS and all A4-based devices.
-First used in the limera1n tool by geohot, it can perform a tethered jailbreak on the aforementioned devices.
-The jailbreak can then be turned into an untethered jailbreak with other exploits, such as the 0x24000 Segment Overflow or the Packet Filter Kernel Exploit.

-## SHAtter
-SHA-1 Image Segment Overflow or SHAtter was an exploit that allowed unsigned code execution from a flaw in the bootrom.
-It was never used in a public jailbreak because the limera1n exploit was released first, and more devices were vulnerable to it.
-SHAtter was patched in the A5 bootrom and therefore, never officially released.

-## checkm8
+# checkm8
 The checkm8 exploit is a BootROM exploit with a CVE ID of CVE-2019-8900 used to run unsigned code on iOS, iPadOS, tvOS, watchOS, bridgeOS, audioOS, and Haywire devices with processors between an A5 and an A11, a S1P and a S3, a S5L8747, and a T2 (and thereby jailbreak it).
 Jailbreaks based on checkm8 are semi-tethered jailbreaks as the exploit works by taking advantage of vulnerabilities in the USB DFU stack.
 The main use-after-free is actually unpatched in T8020, T8027 or T8030, but cannot be exploited without a memory leak, of which the one used in checkm8 was made unreachable in T8020 and above.

 # Testers